dojo/docs/developer/design/loader.rst

     location:'../demos'
   }]

-Given this configuration and further assuming baseUrl===path/to/dtk/dojo, here are some examples of how a module identifier is mapped to a URL:
+Given this configuration and further assuming that baseUrl is automatically calculated by the loader to be path/to/dtk/dojo, here are some examples of how a module identifier is mapped to a path:

 dojo
   dojo => dojo/main (Step 3)